gregmarine/ByGregMarine.com/Folio/src/books/vitamin-g/perspective-is-verything.md

 When I moved to Florida, I was escaping years of shame, guilt, and trauma.
 I spent the first 44 years of my life living an the mid-west United States.
 There isn't anything all that traumatic about that region.
 I only mention it because life in Florida is so very different.
 Everything from the climate to the general vibe is far from the climate and environment I grew up with.

 It was just the sort of change I needed to do a sort of reset on my life.
 I needed this new perspective to find a new approach in dealing with the trauma, guilt, and shame of my past.
+Since this book isn't about my past specifically, I won't be going into all the of the details.
+But gaining this new perspective through a drastic change in venue was just the change I needed.

+I'm not saying you must make such a drastic change yourself.
+You can actually do this by simply going to a different park for your walks.
+Or you can try to seek out a new *favorite spot*.
+You don't really need to up root your entire life to find new perspective on your old self.
+I personally needed to do that.
+Otherwise, I might not have written this book!